Demian-Wicky/THP_W1D4/README.md

-# Copy of the Google front-page
+# The Surfing Project : the new decentralized surf school

 ## Table of contents
 * [General info](#general-info)